HasanYahya101/RubixSimulation-Vite/README.md

 ## Introduction

-This is a Rubix cube 3D Simulation Application.
+This is a Rubix Cube 3D Simulation Application.
 It allows you to rotate the Cube and its Rows and Columns.
 It is responsive on both Desktop and Mobile.

 ## UI Library